jvendettuoli/plot-planner/README.md

 Projects allow users a higher level of organization for their planning needs.

-Each component can be connected to each other, or used independantly.
+Each component can be connected to each other, or used independently.

 ### Future Goals
 In the future, we will be adding in additional APIs that focus on providing a more robust source of information on growth requirements for plants.
 This information will then be used to create custom reports for users to aid in their planting projects.

-There are a great many of improvements planned for the site, including quality of life features such as sortable tables, improved symbols for plants, sharing and collaboration on projects components, and more.
+There are a great many improvements planned for the site, including quality of life features such as sortable tables, improved symbols for plants, sharing and collaboration on project components, and more.

 ## Tech Stack
 ### Back-end: